kubabuda/ecat_servo/examples/EasyCAT_SPL/README.md

+# EasyCAT on STM32F4

-# Using EasyCAT (LAN9252 EtherCAT board with SPI) with PlatformIO
+# Using EasyCAT (LAN9252 EtherCAT board with SPI) library without Arduino

+This is EasyCAT project with PDI code (SPI reads/writes to LAN9252 ESC) using StdPeriph drivers instead of Arduino

 ## MCU pinout